aditiapratama1231/elasticsearch/README.md

 # Elasticsearch Products API

-A RESTful API built with Go and Elasticsearch for managing products with full CRUD operations and advanced search capabilities.
+A production-ready RESTful API built with Go and Elasticsearch for managing products with full CRUD operations and **advanced ecommerce search capabilities** including autocomplete, fuzzy matching, and intelligent ranking.

 ## Tech Stack